oraclerob/por/README.md

 # TODO
+1. A more thorough installation guide.
-1. A screen for the addition of weather stations - it's rather hard coded at the moment.
+2. A screen for the addition of weather stations - it's rather hard coded at the moment.
-2. A screen to Add Stations - this is done manually but you can configure the GPIO assigments later.
+3. A screen to Add Stations - this is done manually but you can configure the GPIO assigments later.
-3. Some performance improvements.
+4. Some performance improvements.
-4. Remove redundant code - there is code for sign in, REST calls etc., which might not be needed.
+5. Remove redundant code - there is code for sign in, REST calls etc., which might not be needed.
-4. Lots of other little things.
+6. Lots of other little things.

 # Working Screen
 ![The home page](image.png)